thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 the sampled correlation values across the radius, and the window [Chen2004]_,

 .. math:: XCORR(x,y) = \sum_{i=\lfloor x \rfloor + 1 - m}^{\lfloor x \rfloor + m} \sum_{j=\lfloor y \rfloor + 1 - m}^{\lfloor y \rfloor + m} XCORR_{i,j} K(x-i) K(y-j) \;\;\;\;\; (Eq.\; 2)

+The normalized cross-correlation values are the basis for interpolation, illustrated as the solid circles in |method_diagram|.

 In this article, two simple optimization methods were examined: a regular-step gradient descent and Nelder-Mead simplex (amoeba) optimization.
 In the